rxavier/poniard/README.md

 | KNeighborsRegressor           |                     -22388.9  |               -16538.6         |                                  -5.35881 |                               -5.40109     |                        -109.728  |                     -86.218       |  0.105827  |   0.374221 | 0.0043016  |   0.127281   |
 | DummyRegressor                |                     -27480.4  |               -26460           |                                  -1.57572 |                               -1.89635     |                        -119.372  |                    -110.842       | -0.0950711 |   0        | 0.00351734 |   0          |
 | DecisionTreeRegressor         |                     -40700.6  |                    0           |                                 -24.6131  |                                0           |                        -151.028  |                       0           | -0.562759  |   1        | 0.0193477  |   0.00560312 |

+## Plotting
+The `plot` accessor provides several plotting methods based on the attached Poniard estimator instance.
+These Plotly plots are based on a default template, but can be modified by passing a different `PoniardPlotFactory` to the Poniard `plot_options` argument.

+## Plugin system
+The `plugins` argument in Poniard estimators takes a plugin or list of plugins that subclass `BasePlugin`.
+These plugins have access to the Poniard estimator instance and hook onto different sections of the process, for example, on setup start, on fit end, on remove estimator, etc.

+This makes it easy for third parties to extend Poniard's functionality.

+Two plugins are baked into Poniard.
+1. Weights and Biases: logs your data, plots, runs wandb scikit-learn analysis, saves model artifacts, etc.
+2. Pandas Profiling: generates an HTML report of the features and target.
+If the Weights and Biases plugin is present, also logs this report to the wandb run.

+The requirements for these plugins are not included in the base Poniard dependencies, so you can safely ignore them if you don't intend to use them.

 # Design philosophy